Gündoğmuş

-Gündoğmuş is a town and remote district of Antalya Province in the Mediterranean region of Turkey, 182 km from the city of Antalya, off the road from Akseki to Manavgat.
+Gündoğmuş ([ˈɟyndoːmuʃ]) is a municipality and district of Antalya Province, Turkey.
+Its area is 1,175 km2, and its population is 7,188 (2022).
+It is 182 km from the city of Antalya, off the road from Akseki to Manavgat.

 The town was previously a village named Eksere in the district of Akseki and was renamed Gündoğmuş in 1936.

 Geography

 Gündoğmuş stands in the foothills of the mountain Geyik Dağı, in the western Taurus Mountains.
 The mountainside is forested and the districted is split by the Alara River.
 The district has a warm Mediterranean climate with coolish winters due to the altitude.

 Today this is an impoverished rural district as the nearby Mediterranean coast has drawn away successive generations in search of jobs in the tourist industry.
 The local economy depends on forestry, and money earned from seasonal jobs picking cotton or working in tourism in other parts of Turkey.
 There is no industry and little agriculture on this steep hillside, although grazing animals and beekeeping are important sources of income.
 Parts of the hillside are terraced for planting, but this is mainly vegetables for use at home.

 Gündoğmuş is a small town with a high school and a boarding school for children from the most remote villages.